janetruluck/jasontruluck.github.io/about.md

   Hi!
 I am Jason Truluck, a developer, tinkerer, and overall geek.
   <br/><br/>

-  This blog will chronical my travels through development, projects and pretty much any thought I find useful to share or keep.
+  This blog will chronicle my travels through development, projects and pretty much any thought I find useful to share or keep.
   <br/><br/>